CumulusNetworks/docs/content/nvue-reference/Show-Commands/Interface.md

 By monitoring both the traffic rate and PPS, you can identify peak usage times and adjust bandwidth allocation or optimize packet paths to ensure low latency and high throughput.

+{{%notice note%}}
+- You can monitor the traffic rate and PPS of physical ports only.
+- The command outputs provide approximate values.
+{{%/notice%}}

 ### Command Syntax

 | Syntax | Description |